exaxorg/filedups/README.md

-This project provides a fast and extendable way to find duplicate image files in a file system.
+This ExAx-based project provides a fast and extendable way to find duplicate image files in a file system.
 With straightforward modifications it works on any types of files.

 <br><br>
 <p align="center">